pb111/Machine-Learning-with-Python/README.md

 I will keep adding more projects as I complete them.
 The Jupyter Notebook links in all the projects have been provided.

-The projects are divided into various categories listed as follows:-
+The projects are divided into various categories listed below:-

 ## Contents